ValMobile/RealisticSurvival-Wiki/pages/Greatswords.md

 The greatsword possesses the following weapon traits:
 - Reach I
-  - Allows player to hit mobs up to 7 blocks away
+  - Allows player to hit mobs up to 7 blocks away.
 - Two-Handed II
-  - Applies Mining Fatigue IV for 0.5 seconds when any item is held in the offhand
+  - Applies Mining Fatigue IV for 0.5 seconds when any item is held in the offhand.
   - If the off-hand is empty, the greatsword swings at normal speed.
 - Sweep III
-  - Deals 100% of base damage to multiple foes
+  - Deals 100% of base damage to multiple foes.

 ## Variants